 Music will sound while the player is on land whereas he'll hear only water when swimming in the ocean.
-This may aid the player in understanding the progress in game is found on the island itself.
+This may aid the player in understanding that the progress through the game is achieved on the island itself.

 Music begins as the island is reached, suggesting progress: